kasenetz/hbcd-docs/docs/measures/mri/qc.md

 ## BrainSwipes
+<p>
+<div id="notification-banner" class="notification-banner">
+    <span class="emoji"><i class="fa-regular fa-lightbulb"></i></span>
+    <span class="text">BrainSwipes QC results will be made available in the future interim data release.</span>
+</div>
+</p>

 Quality control procedures for various pipeline outputs—such as structural and functional derivatives from XCP-D and diffusion derivatives from QSIPrep-rely on manual visual inspection (the current gold standard for image QC) to identify image artifacts.
 To streamline this process, the visual reports included in these derivatives are integrated into [BrainSwipes](https://brainswipes.us/about), a gamified platform built off of the open-source [Swipes For Science](https://swipesforscience.org/) project.

 BrainSwipes harnesses the power of crowdsourcing to address the time-intensive task of evaluating MRI brain scan quality through visual inspection, particularly for large-scale studies.
 Users are guided through a simple [tutorial](https://brainswipes.us/tutorial-select) that teaches them how to navigate the platform and assess derivative files, enabling them to confidently classify images as either pass or fail.
 For a comprehensive guide to using BrainSwipes, visit the [BrainSwipes ReadTheDocs](https://brainswipes.readthedocs.io/).

-<p>
-<div id="notification-banner" class="notification-banner">
-    <span class="emoji"><i class="fa-regular fa-lightbulb"></i></span>
-    <span class="text">Raw data (T1w, T2w, QALAS, etc.) is also available on BrainSwipes, but this is strictly for use in development of automated QC methods and not included in the data release.</span>
-</div>
-</p>

 <p>
 <div id="table-banner" class="table-banner" onclick="toggleCollapse(this)">